NiamhGillespie/Final-year-project/timelog.md

 ### 17 March 2024
 * *9.5 hours* Coded user evaluation responses and edited the previously written evaluation sections.
 Then completed writing the evaluation section

+### 18 March 2024
+* *4.5 hours* Worked on the implementation section of the dissertation, and went through Peggy's feedback on what I had written so far.

+### 19 to 20 March 2024
+* *8 hours* Finished first draft of conclusion, background and implementation

+### 20 March 2024
+* *7.5 hours* Proofing dissertation, began working on powerpoint